Financial aid can help you afford the education and training you need to advance in your career.

 Ready to start an application for federal financial aid?

 The first step to getting federal financial aid is to fill out the Free Application for Federal Student Aid (FAFSA).
+The FAFSA must be completed every year you are in school to stay eligible for federal student aid.
 Learn more about the FAFSA, and get started filling out your application.